joshjohanning/github-misc-scripts/gh-cli/README.md

 See the [docs](https://cli.github.com/manual/gh_auth_login) for further information.

+## add-user-to-team.sh

+Adds (invites) a user to an organization team

+## change-repo-visibility.sh

+Change a repository visibility to internal, for example.

+## create-repo-from-template.sh

+Create a new repo from a repo template - note that it only creates as public or private, if you want internal you have to do a subsequent call (see `change-repo-visibility.sh`)

 ## delete-release.sh

 Deletes a release from a repository - need the [ID](#get-releasessh) of the release